opentok/opentok-android-sdk-samples/Signaling/README.md

 > Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
 Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

-> Note: To facilicate testing you can connect to the session using [OpenTok Playground](https://tokbox.com/developer/tools/playground/) (web client).

 ## Using signalling

 ### Send signal